Grievance studies affair: Praise

-Upon Boghossian's employer Portland State University initiating a research misconduct inquiry on the grounds of conducting human subject-based research without approval, and further considering a charge of fabricating data, a number of prominent academics submitted letters of support to him.
-Richard Dawkins compared Boghossian to a novelist, pointing out that George Orwell's novel Animal Farm could be criticized for its many "falsehoods" regarding the capabilities of animals to speak English.
+Upon Boghossian's employer Portland State University initiating a research misconduct inquiry on the grounds of conducting human subject–based research without approval, and further considering a charge of fabricating data, Richard Dawkins and Steven Pinker submitted letters of support to him.
+Dawkins compared Boghossian to a novelist, pointing out that George Orwell's novel Animal Farm could be criticized for its many "falsehoods" regarding the capabilities of animals to speak English.
 He asked:

 Do your humourless colleagues who brought this action want Portland State to become the laughing stock of the academic world?
 Or at least the world of serious scientific scholarship uncontaminated by pretentious charlatans of exactly the kind Dr Boghossian and his colleagues were satirising?

 The psychologist Jonathan Haidt stated that the inquiry would be "a profound moral error—an injustice—that will be obvious to all who hear about your decision, and that will have bad effects upon the public perception of PSU and of universities in general", and concluded that Boghossian and his co-authors are whistleblowers, who undertook a "career-risking project to stand up for academic integrity by exposing what is, arguably, an academic subculture that tolerates intellectual fraud."
 Philosopher Daniel Dennett stated that Boghossian's targets "could learn a few things about academic integrity" from his "fine example", undertaken "in good faith".
 Alan Sokal and Jordan Peterson also supported Boghossian.

-The World Socialist Web Sites Eric London said the hoax was "a well-timed blow" against the "identity politics industry" and postmodernism.